SumoLogic/sumologic-documentation/docs/send-data/sumo-distribution-opentelemetry/comparison.md

 ---
 id: comparison
-title: Comparing the Installed Collector and OpenTelemetry Collector
+title: Comparing the OpenTelemetry Collector and Installed Collector
 sidebar_label: OTEL Collector vs. Installed Collector
 ---

+This page provides guidance on when to use the Sumo Logic OpenTelemetry Collector versus our Installed Collector.

 ## When to use OpenTelemetry